-SPRINGFIELD – Going to school can be an exciting time for children and parents alike.
-Whether it’s a youngster’s first day of school or your first time walking them to the bus stop – a parent’s joy can sometimes turn to worry, especially if their child is heading off to the classroom requiring special medications for a chronic illness.
+Going to school can be an exciting time for children and parents alike.
+But a parent’s joy can sometimes turn to worry, especially if their child needs special medications for a chronic illness.

-Beth Russell-Smith, MSW, LICSW, a pediatric clinical social worker at Baystate Children’s Hospital, noted that while it may be a worry for both the parent and child, there are some things a parent can do to ensure their child’s illness is under control while at school.
+Beth Russell-Smith, MSW, LICSW, a pediatric clinical social worker at Baystate Children’s Hospital, said there are some things a parent can do to ensure their child’s illness is under control while at school.

 "When a child with a chronic illness goes to school, they need to have someone they can trust other than their parents.
-I always tell children that the school nurse is going to be their new best friend,” said Russell-Smith.
+I always tell children that the school nurse is going to be their new best friend," Russell-Smith said.

-It’s also important that the nurse speak with your child’s pediatrician and secure orders and any special instructions for medications or treatments that may be required during the school day, noted Russell-Smith.
-She said it’s important that the nurse has on-hand what your child might need while at school, such as equipment, medications, or snacks.
+It’s also important that the nurse speak with your child’s pediatrician and secure orders and any special instructions for medications or treatments that may be required during the school day.
+The nurse should have what your child might need, such as equipment, medications, or snacks.

 Don’t keep the new diagnosis a secret.
 Share it with others in the family, including grandparents, a special aunt, or others your child is close to.
 Share it with friends, too.

 "You want others who your child trusts to be familiar with the treatment plan, so that they can work with the school nurse in your absence or support your child during a sleepover, for example.
-Sharing this information opens up your child’s world and expands your support network,” said Russell-Smith.
+Sharing this information opens up your child’s world and expands your support network," Russell-Smith said.

 Most children with a chronic disease still lead a normal life, such as playing sports.

-She noted, for example, that playing sports affects insulin absorption in diabetics or can trigger an asthma attack.
+For example, playing sports affects insulin absorption in diabetics or can trigger an asthma attack.
 So, it’s important that kids have their medicines and equipment with them, as well as a note from their doctor giving them permission to have them and take them as needed.